Installing tutor plugins per instance¶

 requirements for their tutor configuration.
 The plugin list could be different, while

-it might also be needed to run different versions of tutor
+it might also be needed to run different versions of tutor (especially in the case of upgrading between releases).

 Prior art¶